This article examines audience demographics across major social media platforms, drawing on social media statistics to provide context.

 18.

-Moving on, if we look at the difference in the percentage of people who use the internet but not social media, we find Germany on top of the list.
+If we look at the difference in the percentage of people who use the internet but not social media, we find Germany on top of the list.

 This is surprising because it is not that Germany, Netherlands, France, or others do not have access to the internet.
 Rather they are better to do than Kenya or Nigeria, which are on the bottom list, however, people like to do other things than use social media.